wozjac/vscode-ui5-api-reference/README.md

 - search can be also triggered using command:
 <img src="https://publicrepo.vipserv.org/images/vscode-api/search-command.gif" alt="search command" width="650px"/>

+- clicking on the object name or method, property etc. will open the original UI5 API page in your default browser

 ### Filtering
 - API can be filtered, for example typing "hbox add" will show only members matching "add".
 Filtering works also if the hitlist if firstly displayed.
 - displaying specific members: ?p will display only properties, ?c - constructor, ?e - events, ?m - methods;